How Contractors Should Hire Technical Writers Who Understand Field Work

 Industry-Standard Templates

-Faster project delivery using proven formats that work across all technical fields for consistent professional presentation
+Faster project delivery using proven formats that work across all technical fields.

-Templates designed for software companies don't work for plumbers.
-Steps assume desk work, not field conditions.
-Beautiful documents that technicians can't use while installing water heaters in crawl spaces.
+Templates designed for software companies don't translate to plumbing or electrical work.
+The steps assume desk conditions, not field conditions, and the result is polished documents your technicians can't actually use while installing a water heater in a crawl space.

 Comprehensive Style Guide

-Consistent brand voice and terminology across all documentation for professional presentation and corporate compliance
+Consistent brand voice and terminology across all documentation.

-Corporate writing standards conflict with how tradespeople communicate.
-Safety procedures get buried in passive voice.
-Field crews ignore professional docs in favor of handwritten notes that actually work.
+Corporate writing standards conflict with how tradespeople actually communicate.
+Safety procedures get buried in passive voice, and field crews quietly default to handwritten notes that work over the official docs that don't.

 Multi-Format Content Delivery

-Same content optimized for web, PDF, mobile, and print to reach users wherever they work
+Same content optimized for web, PDF, mobile, and print so users can access it wherever they work.

-Content written for PDF becomes unusable on mobile.
-20-page procedures are unreadable on phones.
-You pay for 4 formats but field staff print everything because mobile versions don't work with gloves.
+Content written for PDF becomes unusable on mobile, and 20-page procedures are unreadable on phones.
+You end up paying for four formats while field staff print everything because the mobile versions don't work with gloves on.

 Interactive Content Elements

-Engaging multimedia with videos, clickable diagrams, and knowledge checks improve learning outcomes and user engagement
+Engaging multimedia with videos, clickable diagrams, and knowledge checks improve learning outcomes.

-Interactive features don't work on rugged tablets with poor WiFi.
-Videos require bandwidth that doesn't exist in basements.
-Simple PDFs would work better but you paid premium for unusable interactivity.
+Interactive features fall apart on rugged tablets with poor connectivity.
+Videos require bandwidth that doesn't exist in basements, and a simple PDF would have worked better for the price you're paying for unusable interactivity.

 Subject Matter Expert Interview Process

-Thorough knowledge capture from experienced team members ensures comprehensive documentation that misses nothing important
+Thorough knowledge capture from experienced team members ensures comprehensive documentation.

-Writer interviews master electricians but doesn't understand which details matter.
-Spends 10 pages on wire gauge theory but misses 30-second tricks that prevent service calls.
-SMEs stop participating.
+Writer interviews master electricians but doesn't know which details actually matter, then spends 10 pages on wire gauge theory while missing the 30-second tricks that prevent service callbacks.
+The SMEs notice, and they stop participating.

-Shows generic portfolio samples instead of work in your specific trade category
+Portfolio is heavy on generic samples and light on work in your specific trade category.

-They've never written for contractors and will spend billable hours learning basic industry terminology and processes you take for granted.
-You'll pay premium rates for their education.
+They've never written for contractors and will spend billable hours getting up to speed on basic terminology and processes you take for granted.
+You'll effectively pay premium rates for their education, and the early drafts will reflect it.

-Immediately suggests moving all content to their preferred platform without understanding your current systems
+They immediately suggest moving all content to their preferred platform without asking what you currently use.

-They're prioritizing their workflow convenience over your team's existing processes and change management capacity.
-This creates unnecessary disruption and resistance.
+They're prioritizing their workflow convenience over your team's existing processes and change-management capacity.
+The result is unnecessary disruption and crew resistance that's hard to undo once it sets in.

-Provides fixed pricing before understanding your review and approval processes
+They quote fixed pricing before understanding your review and approval process.

-They've never dealt with field supervisors, safety managers, and union requirements that add complexity to contractor documentation.
-Budget will explode during execution.
+They've never dealt with the layers of field supervisors, safety managers, and union requirements that add real complexity to contractor documentation.
+Budgets quoted under that assumption tend to balloon mid-execution.

-References other clients by company size rather than by specific industry experience
+References are organized by client size rather than by specific industry experience.

-They don't have relevant contractor clients and hope business writing skills will transfer.
-Construction documentation requires specialized knowledge that doesn't come from Fortune 500 experience.
+They don't have relevant contractor clients and are hoping that general business writing skills will transfer.
+Construction documentation requires specialized knowledge that doesn't carry over from Fortune 500 work.

-Claims they can start immediately without mentioning other client commitments or discovery timeline
+They claim they can start immediately without mentioning other client commitments or any discovery timeline.

-Asks zero questions about your current documentation problems during the sales call
+They ask zero questions about your current documentation problems during the sales call.

-They're selling a predetermined solution regardless of your actual needs and haven't developed discovery skills for complex technical projects.
+They're selling a predetermined solution regardless of your actual needs and haven't developed the discovery skills required for complex technical projects.

-Focuses on 'comprehensive style guides' and 'brand consistency' rather than field usability
+They lead with 'comprehensive style guides' and 'brand consistency' rather than field usability.

 They prioritize corporate appearance over practical functionality.
-Your people need procedures that work in work boots, not documents that win design awards.
+Your people need procedures that work in work boots, not documents optimized to win design awards.

 Get the Technical Writer / Content Specialist buying cheat sheet